sensiblecodeio/csv-to-cantabular-metadata-2021/CENSUS_METADATA.md

 The `Variable` object is a built-in type in `cantabular-metadata`.
 The `name`, `label` and `description` are populated from appropriate values in `Classification.csv` or `Variable.csv`.

+Only variables with a value of `PUB` (i.e. public) in `Classification.Security_Mnemonic` are included in the Cantabular metadata.

 | Field | GraphQL Type | Source (en) | Source (cy) |
 | --- | --- | --- | --- |